Soft Skills vs. Hard Skills: What’s the Difference, and How Can They Help Your Career?

 Top Hard Skills for 2023

 While soft skills are universal in terms of employment and essential to career success and mission fulfillment regardless of industry and career field, hard skills are more uniquely tied to a job role, career field, industry, or workplace setting.

 Some hard skills, though, transcend some boundaries of industry, field, and role.

 Whether “project management” is a keyword in the job description or not, most employers seek to hire candidates with solid project management skills.
 Some elements of project management involve managing people, communicating with team members, and liaising between individuals who may disagree over details.
 These elements require strong soft skills.

 However, many components of project management are learnable and are considered hard skills.
-These include: understanding project management methodologies, the ability to utilize project management software, project planning and scheduling, and risk and cost management techniques.
+These include: understanding project management methodologies, the ability to utilize project management software, project planning and scheduling, backlink management, and risk and cost management techniques.

 Employers of all sizes in all industries need employees who can manage tasks and projects independently and successfully.